 Ramadan – April 12 – May 12 (even though many opt for the wedding during this period, as it is a time of celebration, but the catering must be served strictly abiding the rules)

 Besides many religious holidays, there are cultural holidays that should be avoided if you want all of your guests to attend your wedding.
 Here are the dates you should cross off your list:

 Memorial Day weekend – May 29-30

 Columbus Day weekend – October 8-11

 Bonus – Unlucky dates

 Superstition plays a significant role in people’s beliefs in many cultures, and planning a wedding on a traditionally unlucky day is considered as a wrong choice to make.
 First of all is the famous Friday 13th – the unluckiest date in the whole human history.
-In 2017, Friday 13th happens twice – January 13 and October 13.
-So if you or your spouse are superstitious, you should avoid these two dates for sure.
+Friday 13th happens once this year – August 13.
+So if you or your spouse are superstitious, you should avoid this date for sure.

 Have you picked your date yet?

 Selecting the appropriate and most fitting date for your wedding might be somewhat tricky, but when you know what to avoid, your search will definitely be easier.
 It might sound like there are a ton of dates to avoid but remember, the year has 365 days.
 That’s plenty of time to have the absolutely perfect wedding.

 Let us know which date you picked in the comments below, and share the article with your friends who are picking their wedding date!